-"Use that stone," she said, pointing to the one in his hand.
+"Use that stone," she said, pointing back at the one in his hand.
 "They know each other.
 The moonstone is the seeking stone.
 It seeks out dangers to the temple, and it finds the one who can wield the stones.
-It will take you to its sister stone.
-The sunstone concentrates the powers of the stones and the mind of the one who holds them.
-To truly wield the power of the stones, you must hold both of them in your hands.
-The stones will then seek and destroy the enemies of the Temple of Light."
+It will take you to its sister stone."